 The Competition Advocate General will establish and assign fiscal year competition goals based on annual projections utilizing Project Management Resource Tools (PMRT) or other data provided by the Competition and Commercial Advocates.

-Encourage contracting professionals to complete the Defense Acquisition University (DAU) Continuous Learning Module (CLM) , Competition Requirements and other related training that may be provided.
+Encourage contracting professionals to complete the Defense Acquisition University (DAU) Contracting course (CON) CON 0161, Competition in Contracting and other related training that may be provided.

 Convey to program managers, contracting personnel, and senior leaders the advantages of full and open and effective competition, share success stories, and assist contracting officers in doing the same.
 Competition advocates should provide training to the various functionals involved in acquisition.
 Competition advocates are encouraged to use resources available in the 5306 DAFFARS Library and training template developed by OUSD(A&S) DPC.